 The need for a consistent expenditure policy also applies in particular to economic and crisis policy.
 The enormous investments and expenditures that are being made in Germany and many other countries must not be allowed to counteract long-term climate protection goals.
 They should be used to accelerate the structural change toward an ecological and social market economy.

-The German state grants more than 50 billion Euros a year in environmentally harmful subsidies (almost the same amount as the state receives annually in environmental taxes).
-The tax exemption for kerosene, a reduced tax rate for diesel, exceptions for industry in the taxation of energy, exemption from VAT of international air traffic and company cars account for the largest part of subsidies.
-They have a serious impact on the environment and are often socially unjust - because the wealthy benefit most from them.
-Subsidies create economic false incentives, create path dependencies, impede the abandonment of coal, oil and gas and place a double burden on society: it pays the subsidy and later bears the follow-up costs.
-We therefore advocate the reduction of environmentally harmful subsidies at the national and international level.
+A major obstacle to structural change are environmentally harmful subsidies amounting to more than 60 billion euros a year (this is almost the amount the state collects annually through environmental taxes).
+The tax relief for kerosene, a reduced tax rate for diesel, exemptions for industry in the taxation of energy, VAT exemption of international air traffic and the business car privilege are among the major subsidies here.
+They have a particularly strong impact on the environment and are often socially unjust - because the wealthy benefit most from them.
+Subsidies distort prices, create economic disincentives, create path dependencies, hinder the shift away from coal, oil and gas, and burden the society fourfold: it finances the subsidy and later bears the follow-up costs, while prosperity is distributed more unequally, and natural livelihoods are destroyed.

 FÖS is therefore committed to the dismantling of environmentally harmful subsidies at the national as well as international level.